Limbo (dance): Popularization

 Traditionally, the limbo game began at the lowest possible bar height and the bar was gradually raised, signifying an emergence from death into life.
 In its adaptation to the world of entertainment, troupes began reversing the traditional order.
 According to a 1956 newspaper report, the game was revived in 1944 by Edric Connor.
 It became a popular entertainment in Trinidad and was adopted as a physical fitness exercise by American troops.
 In the 1950s, choreographer and player Julia Edwards added a number of features that are now considered standard, such as human 'bars' formed by the limbs of other players and the use of fire in the performance of limbo.
 A film, Julia and Joyce, by Trinidadian-American Sonja Dumas, was released in 2010.
 It traces the evolution of limbo dancing and the contribution of Edwards to its popularity.

 Limbo players generally move and respond to a number of specific Afro-Caribbean drum patterns.
 As Limbo gained popularity as a tourist activity and a form of entertainment, pop music began using Caribbean rhythms to respond to the emerging craze in the United States.
 One example is the song "Limbo Rock" (recorded by Chubby Checker), which became a number 2 charted hit on the Billboard Top 100, from which emerged the popular quote/chant that is associated with limbo which Checker also helped to popularize: "How low can you go?"
 Limbo was brought into the mainstream by Trinidadian Calypsonian Brigo (Samuel Abrahams) with his popular Soca song "Limbo Break".
+A version of the game is also popular in skating rinks.